QiCai1995/CNN-Photography-Genres/README.md

 3. Separating features and targets, and creating 2 pickle files.

-4. Resizing all images to 224 pixels x 224 pixels.
+4. Resize all images to 224 pixels x 224 pixels.

 5. Converting color images to greyscale.